Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Monitor the temperature in the refrigerator - at least 30 C.

-Be careful with mushrooms and catering food, do not use products of dubious quality.
+Treat mushrooms and food from public catering with caution, do not use products of questionable quality.

-Do not store canned metal cans for more than 2 years; you can also not store food in copper and zinc utensils.
+Do not store preserved metal cans for more than 2 years; You should also not store food in copper or zinc containers.

-You can not eat milk and caviar of certain types of fish caught during their spawning period (pike, mackerel, burbot, perch).
+You should not eat the milk and caviar of certain types of fish caught during their spawning period (pike, mackerel, burbot, perch).

-Food poisoning is an acute indigestion caused by the consumption of poor-quality or toxic foods and drinks.
+Food poisoning is an acute digestive disorder caused by consuming low-quality or toxic foods and drinks.

 • Food poisoning(PTI).
-Occur due to the consumption of food contaminated with pathogenic microorganisms.
+Occur due to consumption of food contaminated with pathogenic microorganisms.
 For example, stale food.
-Non-compliance with sanitary and hygienic standards can also provoke PTI.
+Failure to comply with sanitary and hygienic standards can also provoke PTI.

-• Toxic (non-infectious) poisoning.
-Occur when natural or chemical toxins enter the body with food.
-For example, the poison of inedible mushrooms and plants, as well as chemicals.
+• Toxic (non-infectious) poisoning They occur when natural or chemical toxins enter the body with food.
+For example, poison from inedible mushrooms and plants, as well as chemicals.

 The last type of poisoning is the most dangerous.
-You don't have to fight them on your own.
-If a non-infectious nature of the poisoning is suspected, see a doctor immediately.
+You shouldn't fight them on your own.
+If you suspect a non-infectious nature of poisoning, you should consult a doctor immediately.

-Also, regardless of the type of poisoning, qualified medical care is needed for pregnant and lactating women, children and the elderly.
+Also, regardless of the type of poisoning, qualified medical care is necessary for pregnant and lactating women, children and the elderly.

-But usually people are faced with toxic infections that can be cured at home.
+But usually people encounter toxic infections that can be treated at home.
 Next, we will talk about what steps to take to cope with PTI on your own.

 Symptoms and pathogenesis